katesalazar/minia/README.md

 A rational literal is decimal (i.e. base-ten).

-The primitive type, if any, of a rational literal; is implementation detail.
+The machine type, if any, of a rational literal; is implementation detail.

 A positive rational literal consists of an optional natural part, followed by a mandatory dot, followed by a decimal part which can not be a list of zeroed